 Even the restaurant staff seemed to be in on it.
-No sooner had the pair of waiters strutted off in their confirmation trousers when our eyeballs collided over a bowl of home-made onion rings.
-One of his brows risen in sympathy with the near certainty they’d forgotten my order; the other furrowed in mild panic he might have to share them with me.
+No sooner had the pair of waiters strutted off in their confirmation trousers when our eyeballs collided over a bowl of onion rings.
+One of his brows elevated in sympathy with certainty they’d forgotten my order; the other furrowed in mild panic he might have to share them with me.

 So I did what any considerate

 martyr partner would do in the circumstances: robbed our little one’s chips when she wasn’t looking, and pretended to be nonchalant about the mishap until we collared a passing waiter.
 Quick on the heels of a fulsome apology came the insistence I accept a few fancy beers on the house.
 In time honoured tradition of poker-faced comparison of orders, we both conceded I had won.
 A rare victory for the persona non grata on this maiden voyage.